samunemeth/System/README.md

 Say that you accidentally deleted your boot partition, or the boot entries for NixOS in your boot partition.

+You could also perform other fixes, in a similar manner, for example a missing root password for example.
+Of course, the disk has to be decrypted for it.

   - Boot a live medium that you would use for installing a new system.
   - Make sure you are running as root:
     ```bash